xxzbuckxx/sorting-algorithms/asgn3/README.md

 #### gaps.h

-Header file defining an array containing the amount of Gaps in ______ implementation as well as a ?macro?
-Defining the length of the array
+Header file defining an array containing the amount of Gaps in the Pratt sequence implementation

 #### quick.c

+Quicksort implementations:
-Quicksort implementations (`quick_sort_stack` for algorithm using a stack and `quick_sort_queue` for implementation using a queue)
+* `quick_sort_stack` for algorithm using a stack
+* `quick_sort_queue` for implementation using a queue

 #### stack.c